rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### The status quo

-Rust has an excellent Pyton InterOp Story thanks to PyO3.
+Rust has an excellent Python InterOp Story thanks to PyO3.
 C++ has a weak interop story and as such I've seen cases where a slower C library is used as the backend for some Python libraries, because it was easier to bundle.
 Fortran is mostly used in legacy places and hardly used for new projects.
 As a solution, many researchers try to limit themself to features which are offered by compilers and libraries build on top of Python, like JAX, PyTorch, or newly Mojo.
 Rust has a lot of features which make it more suitable to develop a fast and reliable backend for performance